knikzad/bike-sharing/README.md

 2. How to convert casual riders to annual members?

 ### Deliverables:
-By analyzing the [previous 12 months of Cyclistic trip data](https://divvy-tripdata.s3.amazonaws.com/index.html), I intend to produce a report that includes the following deliverables:
+By analyzing the [previous 12 months of Cyclistic trip data](https://divvy-tripdata.s3.amazonaws.com/index.html), I intend to produce a detailed presentation that includes the following deliverables:
 1. A clear statement of the business task
 2. A description of all data sources used
 3. Documentation of any cleaning or manipulation of data